Dogtor J.s Recommended

 accomplished immediately.

 Above all, BE STRICT.
-Food allergies can be very sensitive
+Food allergies can be very

-in finding safe treats for your pets- those that MATCH the diet.
+it.
+Be creative in finding safe treats for your pets- those that MATCH the diet.
 This will be a lot harder on you than your pet.I now encourage people to think outside the box, incorporating

 fruits and vegetables as treats for their dogs.
 Mine love baby carrots, blueberries, apples, broccoli, and cherry tomatoes,